What is a Minimum Viable Product?

 A video MVP is when you introduce your product by recording an explanatory video and uploading it to YouTube.
 It should demonstrate what the product is and how it would help customers who buy it.
 If the video is engaging, it can go viral and automatically create a word-of-mouth campaign.
 However, it’s a risk knowing that not all videos get that chance.

-An example of a successful video MVP development for a tech startup is Dropbox.
+An example of a successful video MVP App development Services for a tech startup is Dropbox.
 The three-minute video they created explained the intended functionality of Dropbox, which led to an overnight increase in signups from 5,000 to 75,000.
 The actual product was not even ready yet, but people saw the potential.

 A piecemeal MVP uses any free digital platform to present a product to customers.
 You can choose social media platforms to launch a campaign, mass mailing, or any third-party software or applications that already exist.